|

 How to Develop Your Ideas

-AN IDEA LIST CONCEPT: "Primary Breakup": (The content
+AN IDEA LIST CONCEPT: "Primary Breakup": (The content of Pictures)

 First:

-Think of the whole picture space as a puzzle which has
+Think of the whole picture space as a puzzle which has numerous pieces

-numerous pieces which become the design of your drawing or painting.
+which become the design of your drawing or painting.

 Phase 2 is developing these areas with detail.
-In the attempt
+In the attempt to become

-pictures often lack creative Visual content.
+creative Visual content.

-Without Visual Content, pictures are not very interesting
+Without Visual Content, pictures are not very interesting and do not engage

-and do not engage the interest of viewers.
-Simply put, without creative
+the interest of viewers.
+Simply put, without creative Visual content the

-where we actually think about what goes into a picture:
+think about what goes into a picture:

 Sample of how to develop an Idea List:

-Selection of Forms or Objects: What will I choose for
+Selection of Forms or Objects: What will I choose for my theme?
+You are

-my theme?
-You are now faced with an infinite set of choices.
-You need
+now faced with an infinite set of choices.
+You need to target one.
+What

-to target one.
-What is current in your life?
+is current in your life?
 What do you like?
-What do
+What do you know something

 WHAT??
 Here is one random example.
 I choose "Garden Patch" as the subject